The 25th of March saw the second M.A.D

 MUA: Elena Lieu of Elenavation Face and Body Art and assistant

-Hair Stylist: Ange Events Hair Styling and assistant Fabienne Westley
+Ange Events Hair Styling and assistant Fabienne Westley

 Models: Angela Livingstone, Meeka Gabrielle, Tara Morgan, Ryoko Sakane, Anna Palasz